 From three directions, three shadow guards appeared.

 "Lifeng.
 Zhengmin.
 Wuyan."
-Rumeng's voice dropped low.
+Rumeng's voice lowered.

 "Find me Fox Mandrake, Lingshi Mushrooms, Green Lotus seeds, Jue Mingzi, and thousand-year-old Ginseng.
 Sweep the entire city if you have to.
 Empty every apothecary, threaten every physician who might be hoarding rare medicines.
 I don't care how you do it."